 Editor's note: This post was originally published in April 2019 and has been revamped and updated for accuracy and comprehensiveness.
 The latest update was in November 2021.

-As I promised in my previous article, here it is the follow up article about performing a man in the middle (MitM) attack to steal an API key, and to follow this article you will need to become the man sitting in the middle of the actual channel, using mitmproxy to help you with the task of stealing the API key.
+As I promised in my previous article, here is the follow up article about performing a man-in-the-middle (MitM) attack to steal an API key, and to follow this article you will need to become the man sitting in the middle of the actual channel, using mitmproxy to help you with the task of stealing the API key.
 Now it should be clear why MitM stands for man in the middle!

-So, in this article you will learn how to setup and run a MitM attack to intercept https traffic in a mobile device under your control, so that you can steal the API key.
+So, in this article you will learn how to setup and run a MitM attack to intercept HTTPS traffic in an Android emulator, so that you can steal the API key.
 Finally, you will see at a high level how MitM attacks can be mitigated.

-In order to perform the MitM attack you need to have mitmproxy installed, have both the computer and the mobile device on the same wifi network, set up the proxy on the mobile device, have a free API key for the third party service that provides the currency rates, and then build and install the Currency Converter demo app on the mobile device.
+In order to perform the MitM attack you need to have mitmproxy installed, have both the computer and the Android emulator on the same WiFi network, set up the proxy on the emulator, have a free API key for the third party service that provides the currency rates, and then build and install the Currency Converter demo app on the emulator.

 From Github you need to git clone the Currency Converter Demo app: